 This post does have affiliate links, which means that if you decide to purchase anything off of this page, I will get a small commission.

-If you are looking at trying your hand at knitting lace patterns, it actually isn’t as hard as it looks.
+If you are looking at trying your hand at knitting lace patterns, it isn’t as hard as it looks.
 All you need to know how to do is increase, decrease, slip stitches and pass the yarn over to the front of your needles.

 Knitting lace patterns is simply a matter of slipping stitches, knitting stitches together, and passing the yarn over so that it makes holes in your knitting in strategic places in order to make a pattern of your choice.

 Here is a great little knitted lace pattern if you want to test the waters first and practice knitting lace patterns first.

 This is just the pattern for a small square with the lace pattern as seen on the picture above, but you can use it within any pattern of your choice.

 I knitted the above sample with 5.5mm knitting needles and chunky yarn, but you can make it look more delicate by knitting with thinner yarn and thinner needles.